 INVESTIGATING THE FAR RIGHT

-A number of extreme far right groups have appeared on Scotland's streets over the last two years.
+A number of extreme far right groups have appeared on Scotland's streets over the last few years.
 They include Scottish Dawn, a neo-Nazi group banned by the UK Government in 2017 following an undercover investigation I did with Jamie Mann for The Ferret.
 Below is a selection of reports on Scottish based extremists.

 The Ferret/Daily Record - Revealed: neo-Nazi terrorists are behind Scotland’s newest far right group